310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

               Everyone is a main role to you, in their own way?
 I should have more confidence in myself?

-              Hehe, thank you very much.
+              Heheh, thank you very much.
 Hearing you say that made me think a bit more positively.
 				{% endbubble %}
 			</div>
         </div>